ScribesZone/ScribesTools/scribesgit/index.rst

 assignments.

 General information about GitHub/Git can be found on in the :ref:`GitHub chapter`.
 This page is really about using this general purpose tool for in the particular context of courses.

 Overview
 --------
 Let us consider as an example the ``aeis`` course of the ``m2r`` school. with a typical scenario implying the a group ``G12`` in which two students working in pair:

 * ``Noe`` and
 * ``Babako``.

 Obviously **these values has to be replaced by actual values in the commands presented later**.

 All information about the course ``aeis`` is available on github.com.
 Each group can see three repositories:

 ============= ======================================= =============
  Repository   Description                                 Access
 ============= ======================================= =============
-m2r-aeis-info Information and slides about the course Read Only m2r-aeis-root Assignement skeletons (code, etc.)      Read Only m2r-aeis-G12  Group repository                        Read/Write
+m2r-aeis-info Information and slides about the course Read Only m2r-aeis-root Assignement skeletons (code, etc.)      Read Only m2r-aeis-G12  Group repository  (one for each group)  Read/Write
 ============= ======================================= =============

 All repositories lives on GitHub.
 For instance babako and noe have at